MasterBladeX/Novel-2-EBook/README.md

 ### Features

-- Download and save you favorite novels from [WuxiaWorld](https://www.wuxiaworld.com) and [Gravity Tales](https://gravitytales.com/) into a .epub file
+- Download your favorite novels from [WuxiaWorld](https://www.wuxiaworld.com) and [Gravity Tales](https://gravitytales.com/) and save them into .epub files
 - Automatically adds some metadata like title, cover, and author (translator used as author as it was easier to implement)

 ### Prerequisites